-NEWS RELEASE: Governor Ige signs Maui healthcare reform billPosted on Jun 10, 2015 in Latest News, Newsroom, Press Releases
+NEWS RELEASE: Governor Ige signs Maui healthcare reform billPosted on Jun 10, 2015 in Latest Department News, Newsroom, Office of the Governor Press Releases

 Wailuku, Maui – Gov. David Ige today signed into law House Bill 1075, which authorizes the Maui Region of the Hawai‘i Health Systems Corporation (HHSC) to enter into negotiations for a public-private operational and management agreement, subject to approval by the Governor, the HHSC and the Maui Region Board of Directors.